-7.1 Wealth may be defined as the ability to deliver goods and services as, when and where required.
-Wealth is based on available raw materials, the supply of energy, and the development of technology and provision of the instruments of technology-theoretical knowledge and machines.
-These physical factors are modified by social and psychological factors-incentive, skill, morale, and social friction.

-7.2 "Ability to deliver" is not quantifiable, because it is only revealed to the extent that demands are made on it and met.
+- 7.1 Wealth may be defined as the ability to deliver goods and services as, when and where required.
+Wealth is based on available raw materials, the supply of energy, and the development of technology and provision of the instruments of technology theoretical knowledge and machines.
+These physical factors are modified by social and psychological factors incentive, skill, morale, and social friction. - 7.2 "Ability to deliver" is not quantifiable, because it is only revealed to the extent that demands are made on it and met.
 Demand is mediated in industrial societies by monetary demand, and the availability of money (as effective purchasing-power) is variable.
-In general, however, it is the case that physical ability to deliver increases with time, and that an ability to deliver in any one month would not, in the absence of natural catastrophies or a sudden change in morale or increase in social friction, be less in the succeeding month, successively.

-7.3 An attempt to quantify wealth takes the form of an estimate of the Gross National Product over a period of time.
-GNP is defined as: "The total value of goods and services produced in a country in a given period, usually a year, after the deduction of all goods and services (except depreciation of capital equipment) used up in the course of production" (Report of the Committee of Economic Enquiry: Vol. II, 1965: Commonwealth of Australia).
-In the context of these notes, this definition can hardly be considered realistic; but it vields a figure for one period which can be compared with that for another, and this yields the information that in general the GNP increases from year to year.
-"Ability to deliver", or to use a more suitable term in 7.4 the present context, productive capacity, is most dramatically demonstrated in a large-scale war, when a high rate of destruction (consumption) is sustained by a high rate of production.
-The 'consumption' of warfare is the equivalent of potential peacetime consumption-a measure of the potential GNP in peacetime.
-It is important to note that wartime production is achieved with only a portion of the work force, the other portion being engaged in military and associated duties.
+In general, however, it is the case that physical ability to deliver increases with time, and that an ability to deliver in any one month would not, in the absence of natural catastrophes or a sudden change in morale or increase in social friction, be less in the succeeding month, successively. - 7.3 An attempt to quantify wealth takes the form of an estimate of the Gross National Product over a period of time.
+GNP is defined as: "The total value of goods and services produced in a country in a given period, usually a year, after the deduction of all goods and services (except depreciation of capital equipment) used up in the course of production" (Report of the Committee of Economic Enquiry: Vol II, 1965: Commonwealth of Australia).
+In the context of these notes, this definition can hardly be considered realistic; but it yields a figure for one period which can be compared with that for another, and this yields the information that in general the GNP increases from year to year.